 Make an inventory of land in the ownership of the Diocese/Parishes according to the range of categories itemised above, so that a specific environmental policy can be developed with respect to the use/management of each category.

-Churchyards contribute enormously at present to the preservation of local plant and animal species and have additional potential as sites for further protecting and increasing biodiversity.
+Churchyards contribute enormously at present to the preservation of local plant and animal species, and have additional potential as sites for further protecting and increasing biodiversity.
 Things that can be done to make churchyards more wildlife friendly include:

-- leaving some areas unmown (rewilding)
+- leaving some areas unmown (rewilding);

-- Recycling old flowers; discouraging use of plastic (flowers, flowerpots and packaging) at graves.
+- recycling old flowers; discouraging use of plastic (flowers, flowerpots and packaging) at graves;

-- Introducing nest boxes and feeding stations for birds
+- introducing nest boxes and feeding stations for birds;

-- Encouraging insects and hedgehogs by leaving piles of leaves and rotting logs
+- encouraging insects and hedgehogs by leaving piles of leaves and rotting logs;

-- Introducing beneficial plants e.g. berry-bearing trees for birds, flowers for bees, moths and butterflies
+- introducing beneficial plants e.g. berry-bearing trees for birds, flowers for bees, moths and butterflies;

-- Encourage or introduce native plant species
+- encourage or introduce native plant species; and

-- Creating areas of beauty (with seating) for enjoyment, contemplation and prayer.
+- creating areas of beauty (with seating) for enjoyment, contemplation and prayer.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

 - For those with land attached to their homes, the recommendations above regarding rewilding, tree-planting and ways to promote and not harm wildlife apply.
 Also explore alternatives to peat moss.